- Not a substitute for professional veterinary help.

 Talk to your veterinarian about medication if you know your pet is upset by the holiday festivities.
 There are a variety of options that could help treat your dog’s firework phobia.

-- Pheromones.
+Pheromones.
 Available via a diffuser, a spray, or a collar, Adaptil dog-appeasing pheromones can reduce your dog’s anxiety—whether it’s related to fireworks, storms, traveling, or separation.
-A research study published in the Journal of the British Veterinary Association specifically evaluated its use for storm phobia in dogs, and found it effective.
+Read more about these products in the articles below.

 A common myth has it that if you pet your pup during an anxious episode, they’ll feel more afraid.